kexiZeroing/kexiZeroing.github.io/src/posts/swr-swc-msw.md

 3. If your app is wrapped in `<React.StrictMode>`, React will intentionally call your effect twice in development mode to help you find bugs like missing cleanup functions.
 4. `fetch` doesn't reject on HTTP errors, so you'd have to check for `res.ok` and throw an error yourself.

+> Remember about potential race conditions whenever you see an `await`.
+What else could happen while awaiting?
+After the await, is the result still relevant?

 With React Query, the above code becomes:

 ```jsx